PanK0/ARGO/README.md

 ### `docker/`
 - `dockerfile` : dockerfile to create an image of a node.

+### `examples/`
+Directory in which are presented some examples on how to start a network

 ### `logs/`
 - `log_parser.py` : script to create a table of events of a node.
 - `requirements.txt` : requirements for the `log_parser.py` script.